linux-system-roles/mssql/README.md

 * Set the `control.alternatewritethrough` setting to its default value `0`
 * Set the `control.writethrough` setting to its default value `0`

-For more details, see SQL Server and Forced Unit Access (FUA) I/O subsystem capability at <https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-performance-best-practices?view=sql-server-ver15>.
+For more details, see SQL Server and Forced Unit Access (FUA) I/O subsystem capability at [Performance best practices and configuration guidelines for SQL Server on Linux](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-performance-best-practices?view=sql-server-ver15).

 Default: `null`